How to perform test automation on Websites

-Start testing websites on three different browsers within a couple of minutes.
+Start testing websites on four different desktop browsers within a couple of minutes.

 What is needed to start testing websites